 Resets are one of the more common and important control signals to take into account and limit in your design.
-Resets can significantly impact your design's performance, area, and power.
+Resets can significantly impact your design's maximum clock frequency, area, and power.

 Inferred synchronous code might result in resources such as: